margaretmf/margaretmf.github.io/poetry.md

 It wasn't you, it wasn't of God.
 Choosing to love, to care, to appreciate, to devote to the Truth of being.
 The warmth of a smile, a greeting, a tender hug, a note of appreciation.
-Not held bhy the past, but a day made new by new affections, with the tingle brought to my heart.
+Not held by the past, but a day made new by new affections, with the tingle brought to my heart.

 <br>